 Pre-Rolls

-- Ready-to-use cannabis cigarettes
+Ready-to-use cannabis cigarettes no preparation needed.

-- Convenient, no accessories needed
+- Pros: Convenient, no accessories needed; various strains available

 Edibles

-- Food products infused with cannabis
+Food products infused with cannabis gummies, chocolates, baked goods, beverages.

 Critical advice: Start with 5mg of THC or less.
 Wait at least 2 hours before taking more.